nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 **Step 1.**

-The user enters the command `event concert /from 2023-06-06T20:00 /to 2023-06-06T22:00`.
+The user enters the command `event concert -from 05-06-2023-20:00 -to 05-06-2023-22:00`.
-This is to add a `Task` with the description "concert" on Jun 6 2023 from 8-10pm to their TaskList.
+This is to add a `Task` with the description "concert" on Jun 5 2023 from 8-10pm to their TaskList.
-The String containing the command is parsed in `Parser` and determined to be an `AddCommand`.
+`Apollo` calls `Parser#getCommand()`, where the user command String is parsed and determined to be an `AddCommand`.

 **Step 2.**

-Within `Parser`, an `AddCommand` is initialised with the String `command` "event".
+Within `Parser`, an `AddCommand` is initialised and a logger for the command is set up.
+Variables within the `AddCommand` are then assigned.
+The String `command` is set to "event".
-The remaining params of the command are further parsed into Strings: `desc` "concert" (description), `from` "2023-06-06T20:00" (start date), and `to` "2023-06-06T22:00" (end date) based on the delimiters "/from" and "/to".
+The rest of the user's command are further parsed into Strings: `desc` "concert" (description), `from` "2023-06-06T20:00" (start date), and `to` "2023-06-06T22:00" (end date) based on the delimiters "/from" and "/to".
 - For `command` "deadline", remaining params are parsed into `desc` and `by` (due date) based on the delimiter "/by".
 - For `command` "todo", all remaining params are parsed into `desc`.